What Is Cytomegalovirus?

 CMV infections that happen in kids after the newborn period usually don't cause serious illness.
 But some kids may develop pneumonia, hepatitis (inflammation of the liver), or a rash.

 Older kids and teens who are infected may have mono-like symptoms, including tiredness, muscle aches, headache, fever, and an enlarged liver and spleen.
-These symptoms tend to be mild and usually last only 2 to 3 weeks.
+These symptoms tend to be mild and usually last only 2–3 weeks.

-CMV can cause serious infections in people who have had organ transplants or those with weakened immune systems.
-In someone with AIDS or HIV, CMV infection may involve the lungs, nervous system, gastrointestinal tract, and the eyes, sometimes causing blindness.
+CMV can cause serious infections in people who have had organ transplants or those with weak immune systems.
+In someone with AIDS or HIV, CMV infection may affect the lungs, nervous system, gastrointestinal tract, and the eyes, sometimes causing blindness.

 How Long Does CMV Infection Last?

 CMV does not always cause symptoms.
 If it does, how long they last can vary.
 This depends on how the infection happens and the age and general health of the person who has it.

 For example, a serious CMV infection before birth may cause lifelong developmental problems.
 But cytomegalovirus infection in teens may last only 2 to 3 weeks and cause no lasting problems.

 After a person has the infection, the virus stays in the body, lying dormant (not active).
 It can become "reactivated" (come back) weeks or years later.
 In people with very weak immune systems (such as people who have AIDS or who get chemotherapy), the reactivated virus may cause serious illness.
 Most people, though, will not get symptoms of CMV again.